Xe/site/blog/android-thoughts-2021-07-03.markdown

 author: ectamorphic
 ---

-# My Thoughts About Using Android Again as an iPhone User

 I used to be a hardcore Android user.
 It was my second major kind of smartphone (the first was Windows Mobile 6.1 on a T-Mobile Dash) and it left me hooked to the concept of smartphones and connected tech in general.
 I've used many Android